rimbach/Ccluster/README.md

 ## Binary ccluster: compute *eps-natural clusters* of complex roots of a polynomial with rational coefficients

-We provide a binary file in the directory bin that takes in input a polynomial with rational coefficients, given in an input file.
+We provide the program bin/ccluster that takes in input a polynomial with rational coefficients, given in an input file.

 ### Input files